meftaH416/Desiccant-Dehumidifier-Eplus/README.md

 4. Take the IDF file created from OSM.
 Change control variable of Controller:WaterCoil to TemperatureAndHumidity from Temperature.
 Change Timestep to 1 minute.

-## Creating Desiccant Dehumidifier NoFan in Openstudio within AirLoopHVAC system
+## Procedure 1: Creating DesiccantDehumidifierNoFan in Openstudio within AirLoopHVAC system

 Editing the IDF to add Desiccant Dehumidifiers
 Make sure that control variable of Controller:WaterCoil is Temperature.